Multi-qubit Randomized Benchmarking Using Few Samples: Introduction

 An important practical problem when using RB is choosing a number of random gate sequences that is sufficiently small to be practical experimentally, and yet gives a good estimate of the gate fidelity.
 This problem becomes increasingly relevant as error rates improve since estimating small errors accurately ordinarily requires more samples.
 Early treatments of this problem demanded numbers of sequences that were orders of magnitude larger than were feasible in experiment~\cite{Magesan2012a}.
-A more specialized analysis allowed rigorous confidence intervals to be derived for a number of random sequences comparable to experiments~\cite{Wallman2014}.
-However, this analysis was only sharp for short sequence lengths, and only provided reasonable bounds for a single qubit while more general multi-qubit bounds had an unfavorable exponential scaling with the number of qubits being benchmarked.
+A more specialized analysis allowed rigorous confidence intervals to be derived for a number of random sequences comparable to the number used in experiments~\cite{Wallman2014}.
+However, this analysis only provided reasonable bounds on the number of sequences for short sequence lengths and for single qubit experiments while more general multi-qubit bounds had an unfavorable exponential scaling with the number of qubits being benchmarked.
 The restriction to short sequence lengths is also problematic because long sequences generally lead to better experimental fits~\cite{Epstein2014,Granade2014}.